danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     * fastest: 100 Hz, maximum firehose

 _Note: \#touch & \#accelerate events are automatically started for RjDj scenes for backward compatibility._

+The accelerometer, gyroscope, and magnetometer values are instantaneous raw values.

+Motion events are pre-processed orientation values using the accelerometer, gyroscope, and magnetometer relative to a default reference frame:
+* attitude: current orientation in space (pitch, roll, yaw)
+* rotation: rotation with gyroscope bias removed
+* gravity: gravity acceleration vector
+* user: user-initiated acceleration

+As [described on NSHipster](https://nshipster.com/cmdevicemotion/), motion event orientation is:
+> * pitch is rotation around the X-axis, increasing as the device tilts toward you, decreasing as it tilts away
+> * roll is rotation around the Y-axis, decreasing as the device rotates to the left, increasing to the right
+> * yaw is rotation around the (vertical) Z-axis, decreasing clockwise, increasing counter-clockwise

+The reference frame is set whenever the motion service is started, so for detecting relative motion save the first set of values.
+These can then be subtracted from newer values for a relative difference, ie. detection when a rotation crosses a certain amount of degrees for use as a trigger.

 #### Loc (GPS) Control